 We gathered publications, thesis, dissertations, and posters written and developed by our students.
 We attended public presentations where the students spoke.

 8) State how many persons submitted evidence that was evaluated.
 If applicable, please include the sampling technique used.

 We are a small program, consequently we use ad hoc faculty committees to evaluate samples from all available evidence.
 For evaluation of oral communication, we evaluated submissions from 10 students.
 For written communication, we evaluated from 5 students.
 Sample evidences were not necessarily from different students.
 Some students contributed multiple evidences in written and/or oral formats.

 9) Who interpreted or analyzed the evidence that was collected?
 (Check all that apply.)

 10) How did they evaluate, analyze, or interpret the evidence?
 (Check all that apply.)

 Used professional judgment (no rubric or scoring guide used)

 Used qualitative methods on interview, focus group, open-ended response data

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

 We found that in general TPP students communicated effectively both orally and in written formats.
 In general, students farther along in their graduate program communicated better than those early in their graduate programs.
 Native English speakers tended to have better written and oral communication than English as a second language speakers.
-Students demonstrated acceptible knowledge of pathogen biology but do not have the breadth of knowledge that we would like to see.
-All students are succeeding in conducting research.
+The final presentation, be it poster, thesis/dissertation, peer-reviewed paper, talk, or seminar, was good.